solomonyaw/Geometry-Software-in-C-Plus-Plus/README.md

 This Geomerty Software which i created with C++ was a first year semester project work done in 2012.
 User can only interact with the system on a command prompt (cmd) console screen.
-The program will be able to solve
+The program will be able to solve <br />
-1.The Area of a Rectancle
+1.The Area of a Rectancle<br />
-2.Total Surface Area and Volume of a Cube
+2.Total Surface Area and Volume of a Cube<br />
-3.Area and Circumference of a  Circle
+3.Area and Circumference of a  Circle<br />
-4.Total and Curved Surface Area of and Volume of a Tetrahedron 5.Total Surface Area and Volume of a cuboid
+4.Total and Curved Surface Area of and Volume of a Tetrahedron<br />
+5.Total Surface Area and Volume of a cuboid<br />
-6. Curved Surface Area, Total Surface Area and Volume of a Cone 7.Surface Area of a Celinder
+6. Curved Surface Area, Total Surface Area and Volume of a Cone<br />
+7.Surface Area of a Celinder<br />
-8.The Area of a Trapezoid
+8.The Area of a Trapezoid<br />
-9.The Area of a Triangle
+9.The Area of a Triangle<br />

 The C++ programming language which was started by  Bjarne Stroutrup at Bell Labs has been a very popular language in which most programs are written.